eserlxl/LLMEngine/config/README.md

 config_mgr.loadConfig();  // Uses "/custom/path/api_config.json"
 ```

-This is useful when your application needs to load configuration from a non-standard location or when the config location is determined at runtime.
+This is useful when an application needs to load configuration from a non-standard location or when the configuration location is determined at runtime.

 ## Customizing Configuration

-You can modify `api_config.json` to:
+The `api_config.json` file can be modified to:

 - Add custom base URLs for self-hosted APIs
 - Change default models